 Qubole has open-sourced Sparklens a spark profiler and performance prediction tool.
-Sparklens provides insights about scalability limits of spark applications from a single run of the application.
+Sparklens provides insights into the scalability limits of spark applications from a single run of the application.
 Sparklens supports reporting using spark’s event-history files, which are generated for all spark-apps by default.
-Sparklens also tells what could be the maximum memory (spark.memory.fraction) used by an executor in the course of spark-app run.
+Sparklens also tells what could be the maximum memory (spark.memory.fraction) used by an executor in the course of the spark-app run.

 Furthermore, Sparklens makes the ROI of additional executors extremely obvious for a given application and needs just a single run of the application to determine how the application will behave with different executor counts.
 Learn more about Sparklens 0.2.0 here.